Mount Fyffe

-Mount Fyffe is a mountain peak in the Seaward Kaikoura Range, Canterbury region of New Zealand's South Island.
+Mount Fyffe is a mountain peak in the Seaward Kaikōura Range, in the Canterbury region of New Zealand's South Island.
 The mountain was named after Robert Fyffe, a whaler who introduced sheep and milking goats to Kaikōura.

 Location

-The summit lies within cirka 11 km of Kaikōura.
-On a clear day, it provides views of the Banks Peninsula in the south and North Island in the north.
+The summit is around 11 km from Kaikōura.
+On a clear day, it provides views of the Banks Peninsula to the south and the North Island to the north.

-About 2 kms from the top, there is a backcountry shelter Mt Fyffe Hut.
-8-bunk hut is managed by the Department of Conservation.
+About 2 km from the top, there is a backcountry shelter Mt Fyffe Hut.
+This 8-bunk hut is managed by the Department of Conservation.

 Access

 A rough 4WD track goes all the way to the top of Mount Fyffe.
 This track can be used both by hikers and mountain bikers.